 The lounge is fitted with a Jotul woodburner, the bedrooms and bathroom have wall mounted electric heaters.
 Electric heating is for winter lets only.
 For winter lets logs are available, payable on site.

 Free to air English satellite tv, French terrestrial tv, 50" plasma tv, dvd player.
 Well stocked bookcase and a selection of board games.
 Shared heated pool - open May to September inclusive.
-The children have a swing and slide activity apparatus or they can play in the woods, letting their imagination run wild and plenty of den making opportunities.
-Each cottage has it's own bbq.
-Bbqs with other guests are popular.
+The children have a swing and slide activity apparatus or they can play in the woods, letting their imagination run wild and there are plenty of den making opportunities.
+Each cottage has its own BBQ and BBQ's with fellow guests are always popular.

-Close to fishing, golf, horse riding, wonderful medieval towns, beaches and many attractions Couetilliec offers a wide range of activities for everyone to enjoy!
+Close to fishing, golf, horse riding, wonderful medieval towns, beaches and many other attractions, Couetilliec offers a wide range of activities for everyone to enjoy!

 A shared heated pool with roman steps for ease of entry - open May to September inclusive.
-There are sweeping expanses of lawns surrounding Couetilliec: plenty of room for BBQs, football, etc. The swimming pool is also flanked by a large lawn with woodland beyond.
-The woodland has many tracks to explore with a huge meadow and stream running along the bottom of the property.
+There are sweeping expanses of lawn surrounding Couetilliec: plenty of room for bbqs, football, etc. The swimming pool is also flanked by sweeping lawns with woodland beyond.
+The woodland has many tracks to explore with a huge meadow and a stream running along the bottom of the property.
 With nearly 30 acres of private grounds to explore you can spend days in the grounds especially if you like nature, photography and art.
 With zero light pollution stargazing comes naturally.